RVCC-IDMX/about-me-Boobieee/README.md

 A Citations section where you list the sources of any content that you did not create yourself.

 A section on what License you wish to release your content (or if you reserve copyrights).

+I made the images have hover effects.

+I made a mini blog more about me and what im doing.